 Cons: We have seen studies where direct sunlight on a wall with coloured render can cause it to crack.
 This sometimes happens with darker colours but its rare nevertheless.
 In my time working for the company in Spain, I saw this type of render used widely and was known there as MONOCAP

 SUITABILITY: Any home or commercial building, especially ones requiring a degree of insulation.

 When you have a wall that is not painted and you do not wish to have it painted, a transparent wall coating is the ideal solution.
 These coatings are highly durable and come with a full wall restoration package from our expert installation teams.

 It has special dispersing agents added to give maximum depth of penetration into the wall.
 This durable waterproof wall coating is IDEAL for those who wish to protect their homes from damp, erosion and the wet weather.
 The product has also been proven to halt the effects of EROSION in your walls.

 SUITABILITY: Unpainted brick or natural stone walls, concrete etc.

-So which is the best masonry coating for your house?
+So which is the best product for your house, paint or masonry coatings?